spiral-nights/mirage/README.md

 * **AI-Native Design:** The API is designed to be "self-documenting" for LLMs.
 You can prompt an AI: *"Make a grocery list app using the Mirage API"* and it will work instantly.
 * **Zero-Knowledge Security:** Apps run in a sandboxed `iframe` with a `null` origin.
 They **never** touch the user's private keys.
 * **Family-Ready:** Built-in support for encrypted spaces and NIP-17 encryption allows for private, shared apps (e.g., "Family Chores" or "Team Notes").
+* **PWA Support:** Mirage Studio is installable as a Progressive Web App on desktop and mobile devices.

 ## 🏗️ Architecture